ilich/MvcReportViewer/README.md

 **@Html.MvcReportViewer(string reportPath, object htmlAttributes)**

 *reportPath* - The path to the report on the server.

 *htmlAttributes* - An object that contains the HTML attributes to set for the element.

+**@Html.MvcReportViewer(string reportPath, object reportParameters, object htmlAttributes)**

+*reportPath* - The path to the report on the server.

+*reportParameters* - The report parameter properties for the report.

+*htmlAttributes* - An object that contains the HTML attributes to set for the element.

+**@Html.MvcReportViewer(string reportPath, string reportServerUrl = null, string username = null, string password = null, object reportParameters = null, bool? showParameterPrompts = null, object htmlAttributes = null)

+*reportPath* - The path to the report on the server.

+*reportServerUrl* -  The URL for the report server.

+*username* - The report server username.

+*password* - The report server password.

+*reportParameters* - The report parameter properties for the report.

+*showParameterPrompts* - The value that indicates whether parameter prompts are displayed.

+*htmlAttributes* - An object that contains the HTML attributes to set for the element.

 ### Fluent Interface